 This collection consists of one volume.
 Writing appears on 32 of the volume's 516 pages.

-The volume was first used by John, Henry, Daniel, and Edward Horlbeck in 1853-1854 chiefly as an inventory of slave and real estate holdings.
-The following descriptions are of the pages actually used by the Horlbeck brothers.
+The volume was first used by brothers John, Henry, Daniel, and Edward Horlbeck in 1853-1854, chiefly as an inventory of enslaved people and real estate holdings.
+The following descriptions are of the pages used by the Horlbeck brothers.
 Pages 13, 27, 61, 65, 81, 85, 89, 91, 93, 95, 99, and 473 were given headings and were set up by the Horlbeck brothers to be used for bookkeeping; only one or two entries, dated 1853 or 1854, appear per page.

-Pages 3-4: Inventory of John Horlbeck's assets and liabilities, including lists of real estate held in Charleston and Mount Pleasant and a record of slaves held and their monetary value.
+Pages 3-4: Inventory of John Horlbeck's assets and liabilities, including lists of real estate held in Charleston and Mount Pleasant and a record of enslaved people held with their monetary value.

 Pages 13: "Stock Account."

 Pages 19: "Boone Hall."